pmeeny/CI-MS1-RestaurantWebsite/README.md

 # Project Overview

-- This project is a website for a fictional restaurant named "Lily's Restaurant" fo submission as milestone project 1 as part of the Code Institute - Diploma in Software Development (Full stack) course.
+- This project is a website for a fictional restaurant named "Lily's Restaurant" for submission as milestone project 1 as part of the Code Institute - Diploma in Software Development (Full stack) course.
 - The website showcases the restaurant, its menu, team, awards and allows the user to fill in a form to book a table in the restaurant

 - The website is deployed using GIThub pages at the following url: [Lilys Restaurant](https://pmeeny.github.io/CodeInstitute-MilestoneProject1-RestaurantWebsite/)